nodetool-ai/nodetool/README.md

 ## Contribution

 We welcome contributions from the community!
-To contribute to GenFlow, please adhere to our contribution guidelines.
+To contribute to Nodetool, please adhere to our contribution guidelines.
 Your efforts help us improve and evolve this project.

 ## License

-GenFlow is made available under the terms of the [GPL3 License](LICENSE.txt), promoting open-source collaboration and sharing.
+Nodetool is made available under the terms of the [GPL3 License](LICENSE.txt), promoting open-source collaboration and sharing.

 ## Contact